Subhash67653/Bubbletrouble/README.md

+# Bubbletrouble
-# Built a User-Interactive Game using ideas of Object Oriented Paradigms in C++ using simplecpp library.
+Built a User-Interactive Game using ideas of Object Oriented Paradigms in C++ using simplecpp library.
 This game consists of a shooter, bullets, bubbles, and walls which reflect the ball when collisions occur